Coronavirus: EU medical regulator says AstraZeneca COVID vaccine does not cause blood clots | DW | 16.03.2021

+The EU regulatory body is "fully convinced" that the vaccine's benefits outweigh possible risks.
 Global health experts have been under growing pressure to answer questions over the safety of AstraZeneca's COVID-19 shot.
-Sweden and Latvia have joined the list of countries to suspend its use.

 There is "no indication'' that AstraZeneca vaccines are the cause of blood clots reported in some shot recipients, the European Medicines Agency's (EMA) chief said on Tuesday.